HCDigitalScholarship/ds-cookbook/dbpedia/dbpedia.md

 ```pythin
 url = 'http://model.dbpedia-spotlight.org/en/annotate'
 ```
 Now we will iterate over each Author object and use spotlight to find a corresponding dbpedia entry and URI.
-We will then use requests to request the data as JSON from the URI.
+We will then use requests to get the data as JSON from the URI.
 Be careful, spotlight can return incorrect results.
 You can add `confidence=0.8` to the spotlight.annotate function to select for only the most certain results.
 Also note that dbpedia entries are often missing data.
 For example, if there is no birth date, I have chosen to just write an empty string to the database.
 That may not be right for your project.

 ```python
 for author in authors: